2025 Cambodian–Thai border crisis: 1–5 August

 Later that night, a drone crashed in Surin province.
 Initial reports suggested that Cambodia had flown drones into Thai territory, causing panic among local residents.
 The RTA subsequently clarified that the drone was actually a Thai CW-15 model.
 On 4 August 2025, unverified Thai sources reported that the bodies of Cambodian soldiers along the border had not been properly recovered, raising concerns about potential health hazards and foul odors.
 Thai authorities condemned Cambodia, alleging that it "ignored and disrespected their deceased soldiers."

-At the same time, Cambodia's Ministry of National Defence stated that at 11 a.m., Thai soldiers, accompanied by heavy machinery, had entered the An Ses area, located within Cambodian territory, and erected barbed wire despite strong objections from the Cambodian military.
+At the same time, Cambodia's Ministry of National Defence stated that at 11 am, Thai soldiers, accompanied by heavy machinery, had entered the An Ses area, located within Cambodian territory, and erected barbed wire despite strong objections from the Cambodian military.
 The ministry demanded that the Royal Thai Army immediately cease its actions and fully respect Cambodian sovereignty and territorial integrity.

 On 5 August 2025, the Royal Thai Army (RTA) invited representatives from the International Committee of the Red Cross (ICRC) to visit the 18 Cambodian prisoners of war (POWs) held in Thai custody, in accordance with standard ICRC procedures.
 The RTA stated that the visit "reflects Thailand's respect for and commitment to strict adherence to international humanitarian principles" and emphasizes "transparency in operations and the care of prisoners of war with human dignity."
 The RTA added that the Cambodian POWs were being held in good condition, received appropriate care, and that ICRC representatives were allowed to meet and speak freely with the POWs without restrictions.